 4. Income-Contingent Repayment

-The final option for income-driven repayment plans is the income-contingent repayment plan.
-The monthly payment will be 20% of your discretionary income or what you would pay to repay the loan in a 12 year period.
+The final option for income-driven repayment plans is the income-contingent repayment plan (ICR plan).
+The monthly payment will be 20% of your discretionary income or what you would pay to repay the loan in a 12-year period.
 You’ll be allowed to pay the lesser of these two options.

 After making payments for 25 years, you may qualify for student loan forgiveness.

-Take advantage of the free loan stimulator offered by the U.S. Department of Education.
+Take advantage of the free loan simulator offered by the U.S. Department of Education.
 It can help you understand the options you have for your specific loans.

-Before you take the plunge with these repayment plans, take these factors into account.
+Before you take the plunge with these repayment plans, consider these factors.

 There might be a lot of paperwork to update your status every year